 Madurai Meenakshi Amman Temple In Tamil Nadu

-The Meenakshi Amman Temple, also known as the Meenakshi Sundareswarar Temple, is a famous Hindu temple located in Madurai, Tamil Nadu, India.
-It is dedicated to the deities Goddess Meenakshi (an avatar of Parvati) and Lord Sundareswarar (an avatar of Lord Shiva).
-Spread over an area of 14 acres, the temple is one of the largest and most ancient temple complexes in India and attracts millions of devotees and tourists each year.
+The Meenakshi Amman Temple, also known as the Meenakshi Sundareswarar Temple, is a well-known Hindu temple positioned in Madurai, Tamil Nadu, India.
+It is devoted to the deities Goddess Meenakshi (an avatar of Parvati) and Lord Sundareswarar (an avatar of Lord Shiva).
+Spread over a place of 14 acres, the temple is one in every of the biggest and maximum historic temple complexes in India and draws millions of devotees and vacationers every 12 months.

 The Meenakshi Amman Temple:-